 What exactly is a technology strategy plan?

-Your technology plan's goals are also to keep your tech "toolkit" operating efficiently and sustainably.
-If you understand what is in your organization and that it is being utilized one hundred percent, then you will prevent redundancy costs down the road and will see any gaps immediately as they surface.
+The goal of a technology strategy is to ensure, as best you can, that your technology ecosystem is as centralized and as integrated as possible—within your budget.
+Your technology plan will also keep your tech stack operating efficiently and sustainably.
+If you understand what’s in your organization and whether it’s being utilized 100%, then you’ll prevent redundancy costs down the road and will be aware of any gaps right away.

-- When your nonprofit is making changes or improvements internally.
-Something like an internal change in executive succession may be a good opportunity to take a closer look at your technology as structural updates are a part of the change as well.
+- Your nonprofit is making internal changes or improvements.
+Getting a new ED or adding a volunteer coordinator?
+That’s a prime opportunity to take a closer look at your technology, since structural updates are a part of any big change.

-While not all nonprofits are equal, there are a few universal steps that can be taken to help guide your strategic technology plan.
+You know your own nonprofit, but there are a few general steps to take that will help guide your strategic technology plan.

-Why is it important to update the technology strategy?
+Why is it important to create or update your technology strategy?
 Why is it important to do it now?
-What does the end result of the technology vision look like?
-Be as specific as you can with the questions.
+What’s your end vision?
+The more questions you answer, the better you can prepare for what lies ahead through technology.

-Since technology affects everyone in the organization, you will need some diversity in the perspectives from some of the organization’s members.
-Key members who will work directly with the new applications should be involved, at times, in a limited capacity to give you an understanding of their challenges today and possible requests for new features to be added.
+Since technology affects everyone in the organization, you want diverse perspectives in shaping your organization’s strategy.
+Key members who will work directly with the new applications should be involved to help you understand the challenges they’re facing and request features that would be useful going forward.

 Re-evaluate the existing technology ecosystem

-Be sure to include everything tech here.
-Take a look at both the daily tools used as well as the ones used infrequently or rarely.
+Be sure to include everything tech.
+Take a look at both the daily tools used as well as those used infrequently or rarely.
 It may be helpful to work with a technology consultant with nonprofit sector experience.

 Think about your priorities